Worldbuilding tools

 Clear the whole web

-To start a world's relationships over, open the settings gear in the tool's header and choose Clear all relationships.
+To start a world’s relationships over, open the More menu (the three-dots button in the action bar) and choose Clear all relationships.
 It removes every edge in the world at once.
 Your characters, places, and other entries stay exactly where they are, since the web only holds the connections between them.

 This is the closest thing the Relationship Web has to deleting it: the web is the set of connections, so clearing them all is how you wipe it.
 It sits behind the gear and asks you to confirm first, so you cannot clear a map by accident.
 Every relationship moves to Trash, so you can bring the whole web back from Manage, then Trash, until your plan’s recovery window closes.